Richard Rogers: Honours and awards

-Rogers was knighted in 1991 by Queen Elizabeth II.
+Rogers was knighted by Queen Elizabeth II in the 1991 Birthday Honours for services to architecture.
 He was created Baron Rogers of Riverside, of Chelsea in the Royal Borough of Kensington and Chelsea on 17 October 1996.
-He sat as a Labour peer in the House of Lords; having not attended a proceeding in the 2019–21 session, his membership expired on 11 May 2021.
-Rogers was appointed a Member of the Order of the Companions of Honour (CH) in the 2008 Birthday Honours list.
+He sat as a Labour peer in the House of Lords; having not attended a proceeding in the 2019–21 session, his membership of the House of Lords expired on 11 May 2021.
+Rogers was appointed a Member of the Order of the Companions of Honour (CH) in the 2008 Birthday Honours list for services to architecture.
 However, he was a republican.

 Rogers was awarded the RIBA Royal Gold Medal in 1985.
 He was twice honoured by France, first as a Chevalier, L'Ordre National de la Légion d'honneur in 1986, and later as an Officier de l'Ordre des Arts et des Lettres in 1995.
 He received a Golden Lion for Lifetime Achievement at the 10th Mostra di Architettura di Venezia.
 In 2006, the Richard Rogers Partnership was awarded the Stirling Prize for Terminal 4 of Barajas Airport, and again in 2009 for Maggie's Centre in London.
 Rogers won the Gold Medal for Architecture at the National Eisteddfod of Wales of 2006 for his work on the Senedd building of the Senedd (Welsh Parliament).
 He was also appointed an Honorary Fellow of the Royal Academy of Engineering in 2005.
 In 2007 Rogers was made Laureate of the Pritzker Architecture Prize – architecture's highest honour.
 He was awarded the Minerva Medal by the Chartered Society of Designers in the same year.
 In 2012, Rogers was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of the last six decades.

 Rogers was awarded honorary degrees from several universities, including Alfonso X El Sabio University in Madrid, Oxford Brookes University, the University of Kent, the Czech Technical University in Prague and the Open University.
 In 1994, he was awarded an Honorary Degree (Doctor of Science) by the University of Bath.